diegopereyra99/ai-document-analyzer/service/README.md

      }' | jq .
    ```

-As long as the calling service account has the `run.invoker` role on `document-analyzer`,
+As long as the calling service account has the `run.invoker` role on `ai-document-analyzer`,
 this request will be authenticated by Cloud Run and reach your Flask app.

 ## Events Router (Pub/Sub Push)